 Attractive and well stocked school Library and class book corners/dens – inviting and stocked with age appropriate texts.

 - Reading 1:1 – with teachers/teaching assistants and volunteers

 - Buddy reading – children are paired with a buddy from a younger class and take on the role of teachers giving top tips to their reading buddies and also enjoying reading books to them and listening to them read.

 - Whole class guided reading is done everyday in Year 2 to Year 6.

 - The children take home daily their reading record for parent/teacher comments and to record reading at home.

-- KS1 and lower KS2 children choose from a range of banded books in the classroom at an appropriate level – choices are guided by staff and assessed regularly
+- Children who are learning to read fluently choose from a range of banded books in the classroom at an appropriate level – choices are guided by staff and assessed regularly.

 - Children’s book choices (particularly when they become free readers) are monitored daily through book talk and through reading journals to ensure appropriateness of level/age.
 Children are explicitly taught what a book may look like if it is age/level appropriate

 - The use of Accelerated Reader (AR) - a reading management and monitoring programme that aims to foster independent reading.
 The internet-based software assesses reading age, and suggests books that match pupils’ needs and interests.
 Pupils take computerised quizzes on the books and earn AR points as they progress.

 - Floppy Phonics is our chosen phonics program.
 Phonics is taught daily in EYFS and KS1 until the children have become fluent readers.